Learning Objectives & Alignment

 - Review the wealth of resources about Bloom’s Digital Taxonomy.

 - Utilize the UW-Madison tips and examples for writing student learning outcomes.

-The “Learning Objectives & Alignment” self-directed course examines strategies for developing and refining learning objectives and how to begin to align course elements.
+The “Learning Objectives & Alignment” deep dive topic examines strategies for developing and refining learning objectives and how to begin to align course elements.